tintamarre/tintamarre.github.io/src/blog/posts/2024/address_lookup-part1-problematic.md

 | Chastre          |            32 |
 | Villeroux        |             1 |

-We conclude that each address on the same street can have multiple postnames.
+We conclude that a street can be associated with multiple postnames.

 ## Takeaways from the analysis